 This is why our focus remains the children who need us the most, the one’s no one else wants, the one’s left behind.

-Since we are called to serve the Nation of Orphans, we have aligned with organizations that have ongoing relationships with homes that serve these beautiful children around the world.
-Through these strategic partnerships, like Serving Orphans Worldwide, Church of God World Missions and Helping the Least of These, we’ve expanded our reach to 54+ homes for children.
+Called to serve the Nation of Orphans, we have aligned with organizations that have ongoing relationships with homes that serve these beautiful children around the world.
+Through these strategic partnerships, like Church of God World Missions and Helping the Least of These, we track where the funds go.